ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 > [Demo for this use case](https://stackblitz.com/edit/stackblitz-starters-1pmgun?embed=1&file=use-cases%2Fenforce-one-class-per-file%2Findex.ts&hideNavigation=1&view=editor): To run this code, open the terminal at the bottom and run "npx ts-node ./use-cases/enforce-one-class-per-file/"

-Let's break it down, there are few key terms that you need to know:
+Let's break it down, there are a few key terms that you need to know:

 - Program
 - Source File